a-pohlman/C-ARQ-Protocol/README.md

 - Failed Packets: **Amount of times the base station moved on**
 - Delivery Ratio: **The decimal percent value of successful packets divided by total packets**

+> [!IMPORTANT]
-**NOTICE: All test files (except betaTesting files) are in the comma seperative value (csv) format**
+> All test files (except betaTesting files) are in the comma seperated value (csv) format**

 ## Base Station Code
 Base station to send out and request data from N amount of nodes available to test with.
 The base station is to help the sniffer Xbeeradio module collect this data for testing purposes.
 Testing parameters can be changed in the Arduino file to easily simulate different situations.

-- A major features missing from the previous iteration written be Cooper, is that the base station can now broadcast a negative acknowledgement when a packet initially fails, allowing all available nodes to become candidates to send their packets as well.
+- A major feature missing from the previous iteration was that the base station can now broadcast a negative acknowledgement when a packet initially fails, allowing all available nodes to become candidates to send their packets as well.

-- Currently, that base station time to send out a request and read any potential data from a node, is theoretically supposed to run at a delay with a 1s delay.
+- Currently, that base station time to send out a request and read any potential data from a node, is theoretically supposed to run at a delay witha 1s delay.
 However, due to complications and bugs with reading values, in reality, it has been set up to delay around 1.2s.
 This ensures that data is being read when it is supposed to and not sending packets when not needed.

-_NOTE: Their is only been a slight bit of effort to mitigate duplicate packets!_
+> _NOTE: Their is only been a slight bit of effort to mitigate duplicate packets!_

 ## Node Code
 There are currently four nodes, which means that there are four seperate arduino codes for each individual node, aptly named node_1, node_2, node_3, and node_4